RasaHQ/workshop-rasax/README.md

 In one of the steps of this exercise we will use ngrok.
 This is an optional step, but if you want to follow, make sure to [download ngrok](https://ngrok.com/download) as well.

+*Tip: Since there might be some last minute updates on the repo, don't forget to pull the contents of this repository the day of the workshop :)*

 ## Exercise
 You can find a detailed walkthrough of the exercise inside the `exercise.md` file of this repository.
 You can also find a completed exercise inside the `completed_exercise` directory of this repo.